nitkizs/test/Docs/Data_Engineering/README.md

 * Latest trained `.pth` model
 * Compatible `.data` file
-* `uav_sq.names` file (Ensure that this file contains the correct class name corresponding to the actual target, "Mavic".
-The file must be placed in the path specified in the `.data` configuration file.)
+* `uav_sq.names` file (Ensure that this file contains the correct class name corresponding to the actual target, "Mavic" and this file must be placed in the path specified in the `.data` configuration file.)

 **Execution example:**